 If you purchase akuamma seeds, you can use one of the following ingestion methods:

 - Swallow the seeds like you would do with a capsule.
 Akuamma seeds are more or less the size of a capsule so, swallowing them, shouldn’t be a problem.
 With this method, you shouldn’t notice the taste so much.
+However, the seeds of akuamma are often too large for this, so you may need to cut them into pieces before swallowing them.

 How to Use Akuamma?
 Dosage